 Aging handling equipment fleets are an ongoing concern for operations.
 As

 Terminal operators should look for the best solution that can both replace aging equipment and do it in a way that improves terminal performance.
 This would include improving environmental outcomes, improving terminal efficiency, and increasing operational flexibility.
-Additionally, the outcome should be financially beneficial to operators (i.e. reducing CAPEX and OPEX costs).
+Additionally, the outcome should be financially beneficial to operators (i.e., reducing CAPEX and OPEX costs).
 While new equipment technologies can tick some of these boxes, agile optimization can deliver them all.
 To exemplify this, of a fleet of 60 straddle carriers, 30 need to be replaced (see Figure 1).
 At a typical European terminal, agile optimization modules can reduce fleet sizes by as much as 40% while also providing gains in efficiency.
-This would mean that the terminal could reduce the number of required straddle carriers from 60 to 40, reducing the number of new straddle carriers required to 10.
+This means the terminal could reduce the number of required straddle carriers from 60 to 40, reducing the number of new straddle carriers required to 10.
 This provides reductions in immediate CAPEX costs and long-term OPEX costs.
-Fewer vehicles mean improved environmental credentials.
-Improved efficiency improves both operational performance in the short-term, while better positioning the terminal to effectively respond to unforeseen future market conditions.
+Fewer vehicles means improved environmental credentials.
+Improved efficiency improves operational performance in the short term while better positioning the terminal to effectively respond to unforeseen future market conditions.

 Reduce to the Max

 Beyond the immediate savings, this approach allows terminals to grow in a more sustainable way.
-Opposed to investing in infrastructure and equipment that won’t be fully utilized, it allows these investments to be delayed until demand necessitates them.
+As opposed to investing in infrastructure and equipment that won’t be fully utilized, it allows these investments to be delayed until demand necessitates them.
 It also provides terminals with room to expand into the future.
-If the original design called for four rail cranes, but only three were installed, or twenty-four yard blocks, but only eighteen were needed initially, the design and space for the additional infrastructure and equipment is already available for future expansion by streamlining those projects when they are required.
-Further, terminals stand to benefit from the same flow on advantages seen in both equipment replacement and brownfield projects.
-These advantages include; lowering a terminals environmental impact, improving terminal efficiency, increasing flexibility, and improving performance.
+If the original design called for four rail cranes but only three were installed, or 24 yard blocks but only 18 were needed initially, the design and space for the additional infrastructure and equipment are already available for future expansion by streamlining those projects when they are required.
+Further, terminals stand to benefit from the same flow-on advantages seen in both equipment replacement and brownfield projects.
+These advantages include lowering a terminal’s environmental impact, improving terminal efficiency, increasing flexibility, and improving performance.
 Greenfield projects represent the single best time to invest in optimization modules because the potential ROI is the highest of all project types.

 Machine Learning improves the accuracy of operational data used for real-time decision-making and long-term strategic management planning.